 Once you’ve found your old 401(k), you usually have the following choices:

 - Roll your 401(k) into an IRA.
-This can be a sensible option if you want potentially lower fees and a more comprehensive investment menu.
+Rolling 401(k) retirement money into an IRA, or Individual Retirement Account, can be a sensible option if you want potentially lower fees and more comprehensive investment options at a financial institution of your choice.

 - Merge your old 401(k) into your current 401(k).
-This is an option if your new employer allows 401(k) transfers in, and if your current 401(k) is suitable for long-term investment.
+This is an option if your new employer allows 401(k) transfers in, and if your current employer’s 401(k) is suitable for long-term investment.
+Clearly, this is only an option if you’ve already found a new job.

 - Cash it out.
-This is a choice that should only be used if you need the money now.
+This is a choice that should only be used if you need the money now for a real emergency.

-- Depending on the tax status of the account (pre- or post- tax), you may be up against a tax charge, and if you’re younger than 59.5, you’ll also be subject to an early withdrawal penalty.
+- Depending on the tax status of the account (pre- or post-tax), you may be up against a tax charge, and if you’re younger than 59.5, you’ll also be subject to an early withdrawal penalty.
+This is how the IRS discourages cash-outs.

 - Do nothing.
-If your legacy 401(k) plan offers you the investment freedom you’d like — and is reasonably priced — there’s nothing obligating you to move the account.
+If your old employer’s plan offers you the investment freedom you’d like — and is reasonably priced — there’s nothing obligating you to move the account.

 For more comprehensive rollover guidance, you can visit our rollover information page or our Resources page.